 Upon completion of this conference, the participant will be able to:

-• Demonstrate how to perform an optimal fetal cardiac and anatomical exam by watching live scanning by a sonographer
+• Demonstrate how to perform an optimal fetal cardiac and anatomical exam by watching live scanning by a pediatric cardiologist

 • Differentiate abnormally developing early pregnancies from normal based on sonographic correlation of anatomic findings

-• Perform a basic obstetrical ultrasound examination, fulfilling the requirements set forth by the ACOG, ACR, and AIUM for a first trimester scan
+• Perform a basic obstetrical ultrasound examination, fulfilling the requirements set forth by the ACOG, ACR, and AIUM for first trimester and second trimester scans

-• Identify the ultrasound appearance of common and interesting fetal genitourinary anomalies
+• Identify the ultrasound appearance of common and interesting fetal thoracic anomalies

 • Incorporate current practice guidelines in cardiac evaluation

-• Look for clues in evaluating ventricles to recognize normal and abnormal fetal brain diseases
+• Look for clues in evaluating the posterior fossa of the fetal brain

 • Describe definition of adherent placenta spectrum, risk factors, image acquisition and image interpretation